Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 ## ToDo
 ### Data
-* Load in rest of entities
-* Rewrite binaryDataConvertScript thingy
-  * spawnTime to long
-  * Create Paths?

 * Create one large image and be able to parse it

 ### Game things
-* Projectile collision
+* Create paths
 * Wave logic
+  * Actually hoist out to wave function
+* Enemies actually shoot
+* Highscore
+* Menues

 ### Random